rmyorston/pdpmake/README.md

  - `$(SRC:%.c=%.o)` pattern macro expansions
  - special handling of `MAKE` macro
  - `$^` and `$+` internal macros
+ - the `$&lt;` and `$*` internal macros are valid for target rules
  - skip duplicate entries in `$?`
  - `.PHONY` special target
  - `-C directory` and `-j maxjobs` command line options
- - `#` doesn't start a comment in macro expansions or command lines
+ - `#` doesn't start a comment in macro expansions or build commands
+ - `#` may be escaped with a backslash
+ - macro definitions and targets can be mixed on the command line
+ - the `CURDIR` macro is set to the current directory on start up

 When extensions are enabled adding the `.POSIX` target to your makefile will disable them.
 Other versions of make tend to allow extensions even